 The business line - the first line of defence - has ownership of risk whereby it acknowledges and manages the inherent and residual operational risk that it incurs in conducting its activities.
-The first line of defence is responsible for the ORM Cycle as per the insurer's ORM Framework, including following its Risk Appetite, policies/processes, reporting, monitoring, etc. The first line of defence may develop a quality assurance process to assist it in fulfilling its risk ownership responsibilities.
+The first line of defence is responsible for the ORM lifecycle as per the insurer's ORM framework, including following its Risk Appetite, policies / processes, reporting, monitoring, etc. The first line of defence may develop a compliance or quality assurance process to assist it in fulfilling its risk ownership responsibilities.